codingOuch/Flask_tutorial-translation/Chapter I: Hello, world!.md

 then create the `__init__.py`, type the following code:
 ```
 from flask import Flask

 app = Flask(__name__)

 from app import routes
 ```
 The script above only imports the class `Flask` from the flask, and create a web app object with this class. the `__name__` variables passed to the class Flask is a Python predefined variable, which is set to the name of the module in which it used.
-When related resources is needed to load, as the template I said in the [Chapter II] `Todo`, Flask will use this location as the
+When related resources is needed to load, as the template I said in the [Chapter II] `Todo`, Flask will use this location as a starting point.
+In the end of the code, from app import the `routes` module, which doesn't exist yet.

+One aspect that may be confusing.

+First, there are two entities named `app`.
+The `app` package is defined and constructed by the *app* directory and `__init__.py` script, and referenced by `from app import routes`. `app` variable is defined as a instance of a class from `__init__.py`, so it becomes the attributes of the `app` package.

+~~Second~~,Another peculiarity is that the routes module is imported at the bottom, rather than the top of the script.
+This is meant to solve the problem, *Loop Import*, which is a common problem with Flask application.
+You will see the `routes` module need import the `app` variable defined in this script, so import the `routes` at the bottom can avoid the error caused by the ***mutual references between these two files.

+So, WHAT is in the `routes` module?
+Route is different URLs that the app implements.
+In Flask, **handlers for the application routes are written as Python functions, called view functions.
+View functions are mapped to one or more route URLs so that Flask knows what logic to execute when a client requests a given URL.**